luukasmakila/SORTING-ALGO-VISUALIZER/README.md

 # SORTING-ALGO-VISUALIZER

-Created a sortign algorithm visualizer with python using pygame
+Created a sortign algorithm visualizer for Bubble, Insertion and Selection sorts with Python using pygame.